h2oai/h2o-3/h2o-docs/src/product/howto/POJO_QuickStart.md

 - **Why did I receive the following error when trying to compile the POJO?**

+   The following error is generated when the source file is larger than 1G.

 	```
 	Michals-MBP:b michal$ javac -cp h2o-genmodel.jar -J-Xmx2g -J-XX:MaxPermSize=128m drf_b9b9d3be_cf5a_464a_b518_90701549c12a.java
 	An exception has occurred in the compiler (1.7.0_60).
 Please file a bug at the Java Developer Connection (http://java.sun.com/webapps/bugreport)  after checking the Bug Parade for duplicates.
 Include your program and the following diagnostic in your report.
 Thank you.